SEASONAL ADVICE

 Help our wildlife thrive

-Here are some top tips for wildlife in Autumn and Winter:
+Here are some top tips for wildlife this Winter:

-- Help hedgehogs prepare for the harsh winter months now.
+• Help hedgehogs during the harsh winter months.
 Provide hedgehog food or tinned dog or cat food and crushed cat or dog biscuits (never bread or milk), and shelter to hedgehogs in your garden.
 Small acts of kindness can help increase the hedgehog population that is close to extinction.

 Cost of living crisis